 On the other hand, this is kind of controversial because the ruler of Iran has an actual Twitter account and many Iranians retweet his tweets.

 I know that this last thing may sound kind of funny but the fact is that, despite the censorship, everybody uses a VPN (Virtual Private Network) in Iran and the Government already knows that, but there is not much they can do about it, especially in a country of 80 million people.

-In any case, if you want to post your trip updates on Facebook to show your friends how freaking awesome Iran is or you just want to watch some nasty movies, you will need to get a VPN.
+In any case, if you want to use Facebook in Iran to show your friends in order to show your friends how freaking awesome Iran is, or you just want to watch some nasty movies, you will need to get a VPN.